riboflavin/test-framer-sync/compare/fathom-vs-avoma.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Fathom and Avoma
 Fathom:
 - Pros: Accurate transcripts with multiple speakers, quick summaries, free core features, supports many languages.
 - Cons: Historically Zoom-only, potential duplicate note issues, lacks live collaboration, advanced features require paid plan.

 Avoma:
 - Pros: Accurate transcriptions, AI summaries, clear speaker separation, workflow integrations.
 - Cons: No free tier, expensive pricing, complex for new users, meeting bot may join late or miss speaker names.
-In general, users say that Fathom: - Top-notch accuracy in transcripts, even with multiple speakers​capterra.com .
-- Quick, high-quality summaries that capture key points and decisions​capterra.com .
-- Free unlimited usage for core features (rare in this space)​thebusinessdive.com .
-- Supports many languages (users report better results for non-English than competitors)​capterra.com
-..
-However, they also say: - Historically Zoom-only (new support for other platforms is recent and in beta)​marketplace.zoom.us
-.
-- Some duplicate note issues if multiple team members use it simultaneously on a call​capterra.com .
-- Lacks a bit in live collaboration; mainly focused on post-meeting output (notes are viewable after, not edited in real-time by multiple people).
-- Advanced features like custom integrations or extended analytics require paid plan (free covers basics)..
-In general, users say that Avoma: - Highly accurate transcriptions, ensures no detail is lost​g2.com .
-- Excellent AI summaries and highlights make review easy​g2.com .
-- Speaker separation and labeling is very clear in notes​g2.com .
-- Workflow integrations (CRM sync, calendar, etc.) streamline follow-ups..
-However, they also say: - No free tier (only a trial); requires paid plan from the start.
-- Expensive for full features (advanced plans ~$59–79 user/mo)​avoma.com
-.
-- Complex for new users – many features mean a learning curve (setup & onboarding effort).
-- Meeting bot sometimes joins a bit late or misses a speaker name​g2.com ..
 | Feature                           | Fathom               | Avoma                |
 |-----------------------------------|----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free unlimited plan| ❌ Trial only        |